wp-plugins/my-optional-modules/readme.txt

 * Passwords, a module for storing 7 unique (SHA512 salted) passwords, and then hiding content with a shortcode (and IP based lockout) that is unlockable using the current days password.
 * Reviews allows you to create custom reviews on anything you want, and display them on a post or a page.
 * Shortcodes!, a module that adds useful shortcodes for posts and pages.
+* Theme Takeover: Youtube 404; navbar that disables the Wordpress Admin Bar and gives you a bar similar to RES (with limited functionality)

 = Tweaks: =
 * Analaytics automatic embedding.